hopsoft/turbo_boost-streams/README.md

 ### Extending Behavior

-If you add new capabilities to the client, you can control it from the server.
+If you add new capabilities to the browser, you can control it from the server.

 ```js
 // JavaScript